mini-ddx/ddx-vscode/docs/formatting.md

 # Formatting

-Vetur has support for formatting embedded `html/css/scss/less/postcss/stylus/js/ts`.
+ddx has support for formatting embedded `html/css/scss/less/postcss/stylus/js/ts`.

-**Vetur only has a "whole document formatter" and cannot format arbitrary ranges.**
+**ddx only has a "whole document formatter" and cannot format arbitrary ranges.**
 **As a result, only the `Format Document` command is available.**
 **The `Format Selection` command does not work.**